oliveirab/simulation_phylometrics/README.md

-Simulates phylogenetic trees with varying degrees of tree prunning (=species richness), ages and diversification rates.
+Simulates phylogenetic trees with varying degrees of tree prunning (=species richness), ages and diversification rates,  and calculate phylometrics.

 1. For the pdf version of Supporting Information click [here](https://github.com/oliveirab/simulation_phylometrics/blob/master/simTree.pdf)
 2. For access to the [source code](https://github.com/oliveirab/simulation_phylometrics/blob/master/simTree.R)
-3. For access the code to calculate phylometric click [here](https://github.com/oliveirab/simulation_phylometrics/blob/master/phylometrics_function.R)
+3. For access the code to calculate phylometrics click [here](https://github.com/oliveirab/simulation_phylometrics/blob/master/phylometrics_function.R)

-Uses the simulated phylogenies to calculate the following phylometrics:
+List of phylometrics:

 - Phylogenetic diversity (PD)  Sum of all branch lengths in a tree.
 Faith (1992)
 - Mean phylogenetic distance (MPD)	Mean of phylogenetic distances between all species pairs within a tree.
 Webb (2000)